 These documents will help the Home Office make a decision.

-Remember, it is your responsibility to ensure that not only the correct documents are submitted, but that each of the documents complies with document specific Immigration Rules.
+Remember, it is your responsibility to ensure that the correct documents are submitted and that each of the documents complies with document-specific Immigration Rules.

 The Sopra Steria video above states that you should “refer to the ACCESS UK checklist” that is automatically generated in the online application form

-However, one of the biggest mistakes that partners make is by relying solely on this checklist.
+However, one of the biggest mistakes that partners make is relying solely on this checklist.

 You absolutely should not rely solely on this checklist.